Sheep-y/xenonauts-ce_zh/readme.md

 * X:CE Settings
 * * Default On
-* * Ignored because it simply swaps colonal and commander title, which cause no problem in Chinese
+* * Ignored because it simply swaps colonal and commander title, which is sharp and clear in Chinese

 Non-XCE mods with translate-able resoruces and status.